-The data generated during two recent studies, performed by Qa3 on opposite sides of the world, looking at mercury loss to pipelines suggests mercury may not be being lost directly to the internal steel surfaces of the pipeline but via other mechanisms.
+The data generated during two recent studies, performed by Qa3 on opposite sides of the world, looking at mercury loss to pipelines indicates the majority of mercury lost to a pipeline is not directly to the internal steel surfaces of the pipeline but via other mechanisms.

 In the South east asia region, Qa3 have been involved in trials determining the effectiveness of a number of techniques for decontaminating pipework of mercury.
 The study found that the vast majority, if not all the mercury was bound in the scale on the surface of the steel rather than on the surface (adsorption) or absorption into the steel itself.